This article originally appeared on VICE Canada

 “I personally am more comfortable with partners who are really open and transparent about who they’re dating.
 I kind of want to hear about it.
 So, for me, uncomfortable feelings come up when I don’t know about my partners’ partners, my metamours.
 If I had a partner who engaged in a new relationship, and the relationship was going forward in an emotional way and they didn’t tell me, I would feel cheated on.” —Heath, 38

 “I was in a steady relationship with this guy, and in the beginning of our relationship, we established what cheating was for both of us.
 We agreed if one of us started seeing another person and we don’t tell each other about it, that’s considered cheating.” —Olivia, 36

 “The relationship I am involved in has set rules regarding bringing in others.
 First, when interest has been initiated, we must tell the others.
 Second, we discuss everything: feelings, boundaries, the details of the one who has either shown interest or who has become the subject of interest.
-Then, we all meet in a neutral place, for lunch or dinner, and get to know each other.
-If any contact has been made without abiding by those rules, then it is cheating.
-If one of us goes on a date with someone new and doesn't follow the rules, they are cheating on us.” —Bear, 40
+Then we all meet in a neutral place, for lunch or dinner, and get to know each other.
+If any contact has been made without abiding to those rules, then it is cheating.
+If one of us goes on a date with someone new and doesn't follow the rules, they are cheating on us.” —Bear

 Violating Sexual Health Boundaries

 “I prefer routine STI testing and prefer to use protection with partners that I haven't consciously chosen to fluid bond with.” —Nicole